Fort Sill: Henry Post Army Airfield

 In August 1917, Capt.
 H.R.
 Eyrich surveyed a new airfield location at Fort Sill and established Henry Post Army Airfield (named after 2nd Lt.
 Henry Post, who was killed in a plane crash in San Diego in 1914).
 The field occupies a small plateau about a mile south of the main post cantonment area.
 Construction immediately began on wooden hangars, offices, and officer housing.
 As the U.S. entered World War I, the airfield was used to train aerial observers for the field artillery.

 On August 29, 1917, the 3rd Aero Squadron left Fort Sam Houston for Fort Sill with 12 Curtiss R4 airplanes under the command of Capt.
 Weir.
 It was re-designated as Squadron A, Post Field, Okla., on July 22, 1918.
 It was demobilized due to the end of World War I on January 2, 1919.
 Today, the 3rd Flying Training Squadron, which traces its lineage to the 3rd Aero Squadron, trains pilots at Vance Air Force Base, Enid, Okla.

 The 4th Aero Squadron was also sent to Post Airfield that summer.
 The 4th operated as an observation school for the field artillery until demobilized on Jan 2nd, 1919.
-Today, the 394th Combat Training Squadron at White-man AFB, Mo., traces its lineage to the 4th Aero Squadron.
+Today, the 394th Combat Training Squadron at Whiteman AFB, Mo., traces its lineage to the 4th Aero Squadron.

 As the Army's aviation assets grew, various units were created, inactivated, assigned, and reassigned.
 In 1922, Fort Sill was considered the busiest airport in the U.S.

 Aviation at Fort Sill added lighter-than-air ships to its inventory when Company A, 1st Balloon Squadron, arrived on September 5, 1917, from the Balloon School in Omaha, Nebraska.
 The company split to form the 25th and 26th Balloon Companies on February 16 and April 2, 1918.
 A Balloon Corps Training School was set up at Post Field in 1918 to meet the demand for trained aerial observers for field artillery.
 During World War I, the school trained 751 officers and created 89 companies, of which 33 were deployed to Europe.